genropy/genropy_saved/docs/genro/bag/attributes.rst

 Setting attributes with setAttr method
 ======================================

-	With :meth:`gnr.core.gnrbag.Bag.setAttr` method you can set, modify or delete attributes.
+	With :meth:`setAttr` method you can set, modify or delete attributes.
 The attributes are passed as ``**kwargs``; let's add some attributes to the letter to Sheila (the Bag item labelled "2"):

 		>>> b.setAttr('documents.letters.letter_to_sheila', createdOn='12-4-2003', createdBy='Walter', lastModify= '12-9-2003')
 		>>> b.setAttr('documents.letters.letter_to_sheila', fileOwner='Steve')